How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

 SCCM collection based on Operating System Install Date

-The Operating System – Install Date attribute can be used to create dynamic query based collection based on OS install date.
+The Operating System – Install Date attribute can be used to create a dynamic query-based collection based on OS install date.

 SCCM Collection Query / WQL Query for Operating System installed after specific date